RealCataclyptic/Pokemon-TCG-Neo/README.md

 # Pokémon TCG [![Build Status][ci-badge]][ci]

-This is a disassembly of Pokémon TCG.
+This is a disassembly of Pokémon TCG, which will build the custom hack Pokémon TCG Neo and Pokémon TCG Legacy.

 It builds the following ROM: